polterguy/polterguy.github.io/tutorials/custom-user-management/index.md

 * marketing_manager
 * c_exec

-If any user not belonging to any of the above roles tries to execute the above code the system will throw an exception, preventing the rest of your Hyperlambda file to execute, resulting in an error being returned to the client.
+If any user not belonging to any of the above roles tries to execute the above code the system will throw an exception, preventing the rest of your Hyperlambda file from executing, resulting in an error being returned to the client.

 ## Wrapping up